-The display automatically enters auto scrolling if no button is pressed for the Auto-Return interval if the Auto-Return feature is enabled in your meter, or in 1 minute if this feature is disabled.
-In the latter event, the scroll sequence is restored from the point where it was interrupted.
+The display automatically enters auto scrolling if no button is pressed for the Auto-Return interval when the Auto-Return feature is enabled, or in 1 minute if this feature is disabled.
+In the last case, the scroll sequence is restored from the point where it was interrupted.